mikevallano/vue-udemy/README.md

 # README

+## How to clone this repo, rename it, and use it for whatever you'd like

 - Copy the clone url (`git@github.com:mikevallano/templatetest.git`)
 - Clone to the folder where you want to store it (If you already have a project with the same name, clone into a different folder, follow steps to rename the app, then move it where you'd like).